petracvv/logstash_lwrp/README.md

 Provides resources for installing, configuring and running the [currently supported versions](https://www.elastic.co/support/eol) of the Logstash application.

+**Installation of Logstash prerequisites such as Java are out-of-scope for this cookbook**

 ## Supported Software / Platforms

 ### Platforms